-Whether you’re moving long-distance or moving locally, downsizing is always an option.
-There’s a lot of downsizing happening in Ottawa’s real estate market right now.
+Whether you’re looking for long distance movers or Ottawa’s best movers, downsizing is always an option.
+If you’re not planning on renovating vs. moving, there’s a lot of downsizing happening in Ottawa’s real estate market right now.
 As such, we’re moving more and more people from big homes into not-so-big homes.

-If you’re planning on moving into a smaller house, these tips are for you.
+If you’re planning on moving into a smaller house, these tips by our expert Pembroke movers are for you.

 1. Mentally Prepare for a Smaller Living Space